anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/umath_optimizations/umath_optimizations.rst

+To demonstrate the benefits of vectorization and multi-threading in a real-world application, we chose to use the Black Scholes model, often used to estimate the price of financial derivatives like stock options.
 A Python implementation of the Black Scholes formula gives an idea of how NumPy UMath optimizations can be noticed on the application level:

 .. figure:: black_scholes1.png